RTS 1 (Senegalese TV channel)

 RTS 1 (formerly ORTS and RTS) is the main channel of Senegalese broadcaster Radiodiffusion Télévision Sénégalaise.
 It was the only television channel in the country until 1991, when Canal Horizons set up a relay station there, and the only truly Senegalese TV station until 2003.

 History

+When Senegal achieved independence in 1960, president Léopold Sédar Senghor announced plans to create a national television network, which was due to be on air on 24 December 1962.
+A Senegalese team had set up a television studio at Radio Sénégal's offices, which was visited by OCORA head Guy Bernède.
+However, a political crisis plagued Senegal opposing Senghor to prime minister Mamadou Dia, the latter of which was subsequently put under arrest and jailed.
+After these events, television in Senegal was not seen as a priority and the agreement with OCORA was suspended.

 In February 1965, the Senegalese government, in association with UNESCO, began its first television broadcasts, with health and nutrition programmes in Wolof, aimed largely at women's teleclubs in the Dakar area.
-This phase ended in 1969.
+This phase ended in January 1970 owing to cost issues, and Radio Sénégal announced its intent to take over its infrastructure.
+A work group on the future of the educational television station was created in January 1971 which recommended its merger with Radio Sénégal.
 After that, the 1972 Summer Olympics gave the government the establishment of a regular service, by installing a satellite station at Gandoul, and later, in a second phase, the signal would reach Thiès and Ziguinchor.
+The first experimental broadcasts took place on 24 August 1972, a few days ahead of the start of the Games, toggling between films made by the Film Service of the Ministry of Information, and the channel's test card, between 8pm and 10pm.
+On 26 August, it broadcast the opening ceremony of the Games in the afternoon live via satellite; all successive coverage was limited to filmed highlights that broadcast at around 2pm and in the evening.
+Evening broadcasts started shortly after 8pm and ended between 11pm and midnight; the news also began on 26 August and broadcast nightly at 9pm.
 The station broadcast on VHF channel 7 from the Dakar transmitter.